shamithmukundan/iAcronyms/README.md

 ==============================================================================

-Launch of the app will take you to "Search Definitions" screen Search of valid acronyms/initialisms will show results.
+1. Launch of the app will take you to "Search Definitions" screen
+2. Search of valid acronyms/initialisms will show results.
+3. Search needs minimum 2 characters.
-If any result has variations, selection of the cell will take you to the "Variations" screen.
+4. If any result has variations, selection of the cell will take you to the "Variations" screen.

 ==============================================================================